 - a block (or 2) of florist foam (trust me on this one)

 - paper straws in your chosen color ~ for holding your marshmallow pops and adding to the cute factor; the selection online is extensive

-To see how to make the marshmallow pops, see the process for the Valentine pops I made.
+To see more how to make edible party favor marshmallow pops, see the process for the Valentine pops I made.

 If you are going to use the marshmallow pops as gifts or party favors, you will need:

 - clear plastic bags – the 4 X 6 1/2~inch size (craft store in the baking area)

 - curly ribbon or decorative twine – coordinating/contrasting with your straws and sprinkles

 - stickers or plastic gift tags.
 I like the 4 x 6-inch size best.